hector-chev/Third-Year-Project-LBDC/README.md

 ### Rate Limiting

-A potentiometer on pin A8 of the Mega sets the maximum step size per control loop for each joint (1–20°), acting as a hardware speed limit to prevent violent motion.
+The servos have a maximum step size per control loop for each joint (1–20°), acting as a hardware speed limit to prevent violent motion.

 ### Design Assumptions